Los Angeles Weapon Attorney

 Mr. Caplan’s typical strategy is to promptly intervene on behalf of clients, prior to charges being filed, to effectively protect their rights.

-You may qualify for an alternative to a felony or criminal filing.
+You may qualify for an alternative.
 Call Gregory Caplan, now, and find out what options may be available, at 213-400-5355!

 Strict Law Enforcement of Weapon Cases